41 Derby Road,

 Opened on 29th August 1907 as St. James’s Theatre, with the comedy play “The Blue Moon” direct from the Lyric Theatre, London.
 It was designed by architect C. Ross.

 It was taken over by Leon Vint on 5th September 1910 and was re-named Vint’s Picturedrome, its programming consisted of films and variety shows at 7 & 9 twice nightly.
 Re-named Coliseum Theatre from August 1916 it became a variety theatre, and this closed in March 1923.
 It re-opened as the New Scala Cinema on 6th August 1923 with Rudolph Valentino in “The Four Horsemen of the Apocalypse”.
+By 1934 it was operated by the S. Graham Circuit of Nottingham.

 It suffered serious damage from a fire on 2nd December 1934 and was substantially rebuilt to the plans of architect H. Hardwick Dawson of Nottingham, having been modernised into an Art Deco style.
 Seating was provided for 850 in stalls and circle.
 The proscenium was 30 feet wide, the stage 20 feet deep and there were four dressing rooms.
 Occasional variety shows were still held there.
 The Scala Cinema re-opened on 1st July 1935 with Warner Baxter in “Strictly Confidential”